caseploeg/factorio-cli/README.md

 # factorio-cli

+Simulate 10 hours of gameplay in < 1 minute on the command line.

 The factorio-cli is text-based software for planning speedruns for the game factorio.
 It can also be understood as turn-based factorio where each in-game action has been abstracted into a text command.

 ## simulation features
 - inventory system